From Intranet to Employee Experience Platform: Understanding the Evolution

 Need to understand how EXPs differ from earlier intranet products?
+Or start with understanding what is an employee intranet?
 Or not sure whether an EXP is right for your organization?
 From local network portals to the connected work platforms used today, let’s explore how and why intranets have evolved over the years.

 The First Intranets: Static Portals

 Intranets became popular during the 1990s when companies realized they could use linked networks (similar to the internet, but locked down) to create a local platform for internal communication.
 These early intranets were managed by engineering and IT departments and offered very little in the way of content authoring or social networking.
 Because they were hosted via local area networks (LANs) and wide area networks (WANs), intranets were only accessed via on-premises desktops.

 In the early 2000s, commercially successful intranet products became more widespread, including SharePoint (file hosting system) and Jive (enterprise social network).
 During the next two decades, increasing competition in this space helped to drive innovation, with a growing number of features and integrations available.
 Meanwhile, website users (and by extension, intranet users) began to do much more than just consume information.